Should you Consider a Retail Credit Card?

 A retail store card won’t help you if you have a shopping problem, or a weakness for impulse buying.
 These cards make it easier to spend more at your favorite retailer, and if you’re trying to learn to budget, this might not be the best kind of credit card to carry with you.

-People with retail cards can often be lured into spending more to take advantage of particular offers, and everything they buy is tracked by the retailer.
+People with retail cards can often be lured into spending more to take advantage of particular offers, and the retailer tracks everything they buy.
 The more information your favorite retailers have about your shopping habits, the more effectively they can market to you.
-This might be a good thing—why not generate the kinds of offers you’ll actually benefit from?—but if you’ve got any kind of spending problem, you might not like the power a store card will give retailers to entice you to spend.
+This might be a good thing—why not generate the kinds of offers you’ll benefit from?—but if you’ve got any kind of spending problems, you might not like the power a store card will give retailers to entice you to spend.

 Steep Penalty Rates

-Retail cards typically carry steep penalty rates.
+Retail cards typically carry steep penalty rates from a financial institution.
 If you are late or miss a payment, an already high interest rate can skyrocket even higher.
 You might be paying 24% normally, and see that rate shoot up to 29.99% when penalties are applied.
 These rates are much higher than typical bank credit cards, which average just under 17% right now for new accounts.

 Another thing to be careful of is that penalty rates can be retroactive.
 If you are paying a 0% introductory rate for six months, but don’t get the balance paid off within that time, then the full interest rate can kick in for the entire balance, and you’ll start paying interest as if you never had the introductory benefit.